Estimated reading time: 8 minutes

 Clearly, the consumption of meat has played a key role in our evolutionary history but if it does not serve us now can we use those big brains we have developed and change our diets for the better?

-Research consistently finds that a varied plant-based diet reduces the risk of some of the most lethal diseases we face: heart disease, obesity, type 2 diabetes.
+Research consistently finds that a varied plant-based diet reduces the risk of some of the most lethal diseases we face: heart disease, type 2 diabetes.
 All processed meat is carcinogenic.
 All red meat is ‘probably’ carcinogenic.
 And this is only the beginning of the dangers presented to modern humans by our consumption of meat.

 Most of the meat eaten today comes from animals selectively bred and intensively farmed in cramped, filthy surroundings where illness, disease and death are commonplace.
 Millions of animals succumb to the harsh and stressful conditions they are forced to live in.
 In order to stem the losses, farmers worldwide use vast amounts of antibiotics and this overuse raises the risk of antibiotic-resistant pathogens emerging.
 Already, according to the CDC someone in the United States gets an antibiotic-resistant infection every 11 seconds and every 15 minutes someone dies.
 With the very real threat of losing effective antibiotics, we are paying a high price indeed for our consumption of meat.